genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/05_add-features.md

 }
 ```

-You should now see a login screen:
+We should now see a login screen:

 ![](/img/gpl-seed-login.png)

 :::note
-You can confirm whether it's trying to connect to the correct URL in the browser console, as seen in the image below:
+We can confirm whether it's trying to connect to the correct URL in the browser console, as seen in the image below:
 :::

 ![](/img/gpl-seed-host.png)

 ## Model

-Now you are ready to define the fields and tables that make up your [data model](https://docs.genesis.global/secure/creating-applications/defining-your-application/data-model/data-model-overview/).
+Now we're ready to define the fields and tables that make up the [data model](https://docs.genesis.global/secure/creating-applications/defining-your-application/data-model/data-model-overview/).
 This structures information in a simple way that can be viewed by users and processed by the application.

 Let's create a new package **model** in **src/main/kotlin/global/genesis/alpha** and add a file called **Trade.kt** with the following contents: